-Enwave North America ("Enwave" or the "Company"), consisting of operating entities Enwave Energy Corporation ("Enwave Canada") and District Energy Holdings LP ("Enwave USA"), including any related affiliates or subsidiaries of these entities, is the largest fully integrated district energy services provider in both Canada and the U.S. with operations diversified across 11 cities: Toronto, London, Windsor, and Charlottetown in Canada and Seattle, Portland, Los Angeles, Las Vegas, Chicago, Houston, and New Orleans in the U.S. The Company provides cooling, heating and power to institutional, residential and commercial buildings, universities, hospitals, government buildings and data centres using proven and sustainable energy systems that generate, store and share different forms of energy throughout the district, delivering benefits of scale, reliability and sustainability to individual buildings.
+Enwave Canada Investment Holdings 2 Inc. ("Enwave" or the "Company"), inclusive of Enwave Energy Corporation and its other subsidiaries, is the largest fully integrated district energy services provider in Canada, headquartered in Toronto with operations diversified across four cities: Toronto, London, Windsor, and Charlottetown.
+The Company provides cooling, heating and power to institutional, residential and commercial buildings, universities, hospitals, government buildings and data centres using proven and sustainable energy systems that generate, store and share different forms of energy throughout the district, delivering benefits of scale, reliability and sustainability to individual buildings.